nus-mmsys/LibreDF/README.md

 ```

 ### Example (distributed canny edge detection)
-This application reads a video from a file (pedestrian.mp4), sends the frames over TCP connections to a canny edge detector, and another actor to write the decoded frames to png files.
+This application reads a video from a file (pedestrian.mp4), sends the frames over TCP connections to a color convertor and a canny edge detector, and another actor to write the decoded frames to png files.
 ```
 df canny {
     topology {